galminyana/galminyana.github.io/Assignment05-2.md

 - `LPORT`: The port to listen for the incoming connection
 - `RHOST`: The target address

+> NOTE: In the captures of `gdb`, comments are especified with the `<==` symbol.
+This is added when want to comment what's going on in the debugger.

 ### Creating the Shellcode
 ---
 Will execute the `ls -l` command.
 Decided to use a command that can receive options to check how the payload handles it.
 Also added the full path to make the command string a 7 bytes length only.
 Let's generate the payload: